 Lehigh Launch students typically say that they have good transitions to campus, and appreciate arriving on campus with a cohort of friends.
 The January Summation and on-campus orientation provide an opportunity for students to expand their peer group before starting classes, and Lehigh Launch students are particularly well suited to strike out to join clubs and find the activities that suit them best.

 Lehigh Launch guarantees on-campus housing for program participants, and works to place participants in housing with other first- and second-year students.

 We are looking for students who are curious about themselves and the world around them, who have an independent spirit, and who have outstanding leadership potential.
 Students should be willing to challenge themselves, be self-reliant, and have the maturity to thrive in a program that will stretch them personally as well as academically.

 - Are you comfortable exploring new places and cultures?
 Lehigh Launch students will be in environments that will offer cultural and personal challenges every day.

 - Can I thrive without some of the support programs offered at Lehigh’s home campus?
-Though Lehigh Launch faculty and staff are experienced teachers and mentors who will support their students, Lehigh Launch cannot provide the same level of programming that offices such as Academic Transitions, the Center for Academic Success, and the Writing Center provide to first-year students.
+Though Lehigh Launch faculty and staff are experienced teachers and mentors who will support their students, Lehigh Launch cannot provide the same level of programming that offices such as Academic Transitions, the Center for Academic Success, Disability Support Services, and the Writing Center provide to first-year students.

 - Do I have ongoing physical or mental health concerns that could be exacerbated by the stress of the program, or that could make it difficult for me to thrive?
 In either program, there is help for students who become sick or need medical assistance, and there are many medical resources in the cities and towns where students will live.
 But Lehigh Launch students will not have access to an on-campus health center or an on-campus counseling center.
 In addition, students participating in the Semester in the American West will spend three weeks in remote locations that are several hours from health care clinics.